Bachelor of Laws (Honours)

 Complete research in the area of law you are most passionate about

-If you would like to enhance your employment opportunities, advance your knowledge and skills in a specialist area of Law and build valuable research skills, USQ’s Bachelor of Law (Honours) is the only graduate Honours program for a law degree in Australia.
+If you would like to enhance your employment opportunities, advance your knowledge and skills in a specialist area of Law and build valuable research skills, USQ’s Bachelor of Laws (Honours) is the only graduate Honours program for a law degree in Australia.

-Under the guidance of our lectures you will study legal research methods, complete two major research projects in areas of law you are passionate about and make a difference to society in a meaningful way.
-Collectively, our lecturers have a wealth of experience in a diverse range of backgrounds, including, criminal law, human rights, international and comparative law, ethics, family and succession law, environmental and natural resources law, commercial and taxation law, and public law and policy.
+Under the guidance of our lecturers you will study legal research methods, complete two major research projects in areas of law you are passionate about and make a difference to society in a meaningful way.
+Collectively, our lecturers have a wealth of experience in a diverse range of backgrounds, including criminal law, human rights, international and comparative law, ethics, family and succession law, environmental and natural resources law, commercial and taxation law, and public law and policy.

 Our Law degrees have been developed with an Advisory Committee of senior judges and lawyers who have all given it their enthusiastic endorsement.
 Our lecturers have strong connections with legal practice and understand the contemporary needs of the legal profession.